 Drink, then, from Christ, so that your voice may also be heard.
 Store up in your mind the water that is Christ, the water that praises the Lord.
 Store up water from many sources, the water that rains down from the clouds of prophecy.

 Whoever gathers water from the mountains and leads it to himself or draws it from springs, is himself a source of dew like the clouds.
 Fill your soul, then, with this water, so that your land may not be dry, but watered by your own springs.

 He who reads much and understands much, receives his fill.
 He who is full, refreshes others.
 So Scripture says: If the clouds are full, they will pour rain upon the earth.

 Therefore, let your words be rivers, clean and limpid, so that in your exhortations you may charm the ears of your people.
 And by the grace of your words win them over to follow your leadership.
 Let your sermons be full of understanding.
 Solomon says: The weapons of the understanding are the lips of the wise; and in another place he says: Let your lips be bound with wisdom.
 That is, let the meaning of your words shine forth, let understanding blaze out.
 See that your addresses and expositions do not need to invoke the authority of others, but let your words be their own defense.
 Let no word escape your lips in vain or be uttered without depth of meaning.

-This advice to pastors comes from an excerpt from a letter by St. Ambrose, Father and Doctor of the Church (Epist.
+This advice to pastors is an excerpt from a letter by St. Ambrose, Father and Doctor of the Church (Epist.
 2, 1-2.
 4-5.7: PL [edit.
-1845] 879, 881) and is used in the Roman Office of Readings for the liturgical memorial (feast) of St. Ambrose on December 7.
+1845] 879, 881).
+It appears in the Roman Office of Readings for the liturgical memorial (feast) of St. Ambrose on December 7.